CarlosTheran/NautilusTutorial/README.md

 # NautilusTutorial
-This repository contains an tutorail about how to get access and deploy your containers on your namespace.
+This repository contains a tutorial about how to get access and deploy your containers on your namespace.
+Even though, This tutorial does not intend to replace the original tutorial provided by nautilus support.
+The objective of the information provided in this repository is for those that are not familiar with working on a console and command environment.
+I highly recommend reading the original documentation that can be found [here](https://ucsd-prp.gitlab.io/userdocs/start/toc-start/)